1762 Arakan earthquake: Tectonic setting

 The eastern part of Bangladesh and the southwestern part of Burma lie along the highly oblique convergent boundary between the Indian plate and the Eurasian plate.
 The degree to which this deformation is partitioned into zones of thrust tectonics (accommodating that part of the motion perpendicular to the boundary) and strike-slip tectonics (accommodating the northward movement of the Indian plate) varies along the boundary.
-A pure strike-slip boundary that strike parallel to the plate vector runs along the Western Burma Scarp, that is replaced to the north by the Indo-Burmese Wedge fold and thrust belt, at the western edge of the boundary zone, and a series of major dextral (right lateral) strike-slip faults, particularly the Kabaw Fault and Sagaing Fault further to the east.
+A pure strike-slip boundary that strikes parallel to the plate vector runs along the Western Burma Scarp, which is replaced to the north by the Indo-Burmese Wedge fold and thrust belt, at the western edge of the boundary zone, and a series of major dextral (right lateral) strike-slip faults, particularly the Kabaw Fault and Sagaing Fault further to the east.
 The presence of active subduction along the eastern margin of the Bay of Bengal is disputed.

 Earthquake

 The earthquake lasted for about four minutes at Chittagong.
-The epicentre is not well-constrained and likely locations have varied from near Chittagong to along the Arakan coast.
+The epicentre is not well-constrained, and likely locations have varied from near Chittagong to along the Arakan coast.
 The extent of the rupture is uncertain but may have been as much as 700 km along the plate interface.
 This is based both on the extent of uplift, which was recorded along the coast of Burma from Foul Island to Ramree Island, and the area of subsidence around Chittagong, further north.
 The 700 km extent combined with an estimated displacement of ten metres gives a maximum estimated magnitude of 8.8 on the moment magnitude scale.
-More recent research suggested a shorter rupture measuring 500 km, which combined with estimated displacement of 9 to 16 meters gives an estimated magnitude of 8.5 on the moment magnitude scale.
+More recent research suggested a shorter rupture measuring 500 km, which combined with an estimated displacement of 9 to 16 meters gives an estimated magnitude of 8.5 on the moment magnitude scale.
 Other workers have pointed out that neither the subsidence, which could be due to lateral spreading, nor the uplift, which is not unequivocally linked to the 1762 earthquake, necessarily provide a reasonable estimate for the size of this event and prefer to regard this as a magnitude 7–8 earthquake.

 Studies of uplifted marine terraces along the Burmese coast have found evidence for three uplifts, the most recent of which is interpreted to be from the 1762 earthquake.
 The St. Martin's Island has been uplifted by 2–2.5 m during that earthquake.
 A repeat period of about 500 to 700 years was suggested for earthquakes similar to that in 1762.